MatheusRabetti/matheusrabetti.github.io/_posts/2016-10-10-github-project-branch.md

 ---
 layout: post
-title: Git Branch - No risks, No gains
+title: Git Branch - No Risks, No Gains
 description: Understanding Git branch and when it should be used.
 categories:
   - Data Analysis